mithril-security/blind_llama_client/docs/docs/getting-started/how-we-achieve-zero-trust.md

-# How we achieve zero trust
+# How we protect user data
 ________________________________________________________

 On this page, we will present a global overview of how we ensure that data sent to our Confidential & transparent AI APIs remains confidential and how we prove that even our own admins cannot see users’ data.